I once read how, on our spiritual journey, one can move forward or one can move backwards, but one cannot stand still.

 Which is comforting to me.
 In my spiritual journey I often stumble.
 I know that many times I am not making progress.
 Sometimes I even lose my way.
 But like the Three Wise Men, my journey can continue to move forward by seeking guidance from above and following that star.

 As I child, this feast day seemed so exotic, so magical.
-Three Kings, dressed in flowing robes, following a star, bringing gifts ... it's the stuff of imagination.
+Three Kings, dressed in flowing robes, following a star, bringing gifts ... it all fueled my imagination.

-But yesterday I was reminded that I'm not simply meant to be in awe of that journey.
+But today, older and wiser, I know I am not meant to be in awe of that journey.